Photo courtesy of http://liberato.org Ricardo Liberato

 The model pictured below is based on a different principle.

-This proposed method uses each layer of the pyramid as a base for a short ramp that is the height of a single layer of stone, abut 75cm.
-A block is dragged up the greased ramp then levered sideways the width of a ramp to put it in position to dragged up the next ramp.
+This proposed method uses each course of blocks in the pyramid as a base for a short ramp that is the height of a single layer of stone, abut 75cm.
+A block is dragged up the greased ramp then levered sideways the width of a ramp to put it in position to be dragged up the next ramp.

-The ramps would be made of wooden timbers, and each block would be strapped to a low sled like a shipping pallet.
-Grease would ease the sled’s slide up the ramp.
+The ramps would be made of wooden timbers, and each block would be strapped to a low sled, like a shipping pallet.
+Grease would ease the sled’s slide up the ramp, and instead of landing directly on stone at the top of the ramp, it would land on rails to make it easy to slide it sideway to the next ramp up.

 The issues open to question are